Scrivener’s ARC, Lewis’s OHE, McCarthy and

 handbook might be that it encourages teachers to

-interpret educational theory in the context of their
+interpret educational theory in the context of

 own classrooms and institutions, and that